Boccca2014/CodeGra.de/docs/user/management.rst

 a user via the search bar.
 Submissions can be uploaded as an archive, which is automatically extracted by CodeGrade, or as multiple individual files.

+You can also do a submission as a test student to check if your assignment setup works as expected.
+It can be useful to test your hand-in requirements, AutoTest configuration, linter configuration, you name it.
+You can even do test submissions before you have set a deadline on the assignment.

 Peer feedback
 +++++++++++++
 Who knows better what problems students run into than the students themselves?